davenkin/andy-springboot-sample/README.md

 ## Architecture Decision Records (ADRs)

 This project uses [Architecture Decision Records (ADRs)](https://adr.github.io/) to document important architectural decisions.
 Each ADR is stored in the `ADRs` directory and follows a specific format.
+Please refer to [What is ADR](ADRs/000_what_is_ADR.md) for more detail.

+## Sample code for consistent coding practices

+- The `src/test/java/deviceet/sample` folder contains various common coding practices that should be followed when implementing your own features.
+Please refer to [sample code introduction](src/test/java/deviceet/sample/sample-code-introduction.md) for more detail.

 ## Major top level business entities